 Pupil placements and movement within Kingsweston School

-We are a large and diverse school community operating across five different school locations all located within a couple of miles (at most) of one another.
+We are a large and diverse school community operating across four different school locations all located within a couple of miles (at most) of one another.
 As such we need to have a framework which supports the determination of the most appropriate placement within these settings bearing in mind the needs of each pupil as defined by their Statement and other relevant information.

 We endeavour to make provision based on the best available match between the needs identified in the Statement, the P levels / National Curriculum levels at which the pupil is operating, the size and nature of the peer group available at a given location, the curriculum (including opportunities for inclusion) and the accreditation opportunities available at each of our sites.

 Of course spaces also need to be available in order that any subsequent placement doesn’t have a negative impact upon the quality of provision available to all.
 These factors will always be looked at on an individual pupil basis and parents’ / carers’ views will be taken into account.
 In general terms the following principles apply: